-Ashkhen Kazaryan is the Director of Civil Liberties and a Legal Research Fellow at TechFreedom.
+Ashkhen Kazaryan is the Director of Civil Liberties at TechFreedom.
 She manages and develops policy projects on free speech, artificial intelligence, surveillance reform and privacy.
 Ashkhen also handles outreach and coalition building for the organization.
 Ashkhen is an Internet Law and Policy Fellow and an expert at the Federalist Society’s Emerging Technology Working Group, part of the Regulatory Transparency Project.
 Ashkhen received her Specialist in Law degree summa cum laude from Lomonosov MSU in 2012, Masters of Law Degree from Yale Law School and is completing her PhD in Law at the Law School of Lomonosov Moscow State University (thesis on Legal Regulation of Art Markets).
 At Yale Law she served as an Articles Editor of the Yale Journal of Law and Feminism, Senior Editor of the Yale Law and Policy Review and Editor of the Yale Journal of Law and Technology while also being Co-Chair of the Public Interest Fellowship.
 Ashkhen worked as the leading legal analyst at the High Intellectual Property Court, drafting decisions of the Presidium of the Court, creating precedents, including on information intermediaries and use of trademarks.
 In 2013-2014 she was a Fox Fellow at Yale.
 She is a proud supporter of New England Patriots and Broadway musical enthusiast.